mobify/mobifyjs/docs/konf-reference.md

         },
     }

-So in this case if both selectors evaluate to true within the current page, the home key will be assigned the value of `templateName`, otherwise it remains unassigned.
+So in this case if both selections evaluate to truthy values within the current page, the home key will be assigned the value of `templateName`, otherwise it remains unassigned.

 A common pattern in a konf object is to use `context.choose` to select template specific content and set a key which will be used as the template name:

     'content': function(context) {
         return context.choose({
-            'template': 'home',
+            'templateName': 'home',
             '!home': function(context) {
                 return $('#product-carousel')
             }